Sign up

 How the engine works: The swarm architecture

 To write better prompts, it helps to understand what happens when you hit “Generate.”
-Most consumer AI tools work linearly: You ask a question, and the LLM predicts the next most likely token based on its training data.
-In finance, this creates a hallucination risk.
-That’s why we built our architecture to separate intent from evaluation.
+Most consumer AI tools work linearly: You ask a question, and the LLM generates an answer from memory, or a few web searches.
+This is great for building small lists of relevant companies, but doesn’t do well at building larger lists or mixing larger lists of criteria.
+That’s why we built our architecture to separate intent parsing from evaluation.
+The primary LLM encodes your idea into a concrete set of rules, then evaluates thousands of companies in parallel using a swarm of research agents..

-1. Intent parsing: When you type a prompt, a primary agent analyzes your text to extract specific financial constraints, sector themes, and exclusion criteria.
+1. Intent parsing: When you type a prompt, a primary agent analyzes your text to extract any hard financial requirements as well as softer criteria (“Custom Criteria”).
+You can see how the agent interpreted your prompt in the filter sidebar.

 Because of this architecture, the AI flourishes when you give it specific, multi-factor instructions.
 It doesn’t just “guess” good stocks; it screens for them based on the logic you provide.